Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: LR-BPDN Algorithm

 The factorized formulations in the previous section have been used to design several algorithms for large scale matrix completion and rank minimization \cite{MaxNorm:NIPS2010,RechtRe:2011}.
-However, all of these formulations take the form~\eqref{QP} or~\eqref{LASSO} that have the disadvantage of having to identify the parameters $\lambda$ and $\tau$ ahead of the optimization procedure.
+However, all of these formulations take the form~\eqref{QP} or~\eqref{LASSO}. \black{The~\eqref{LASSO} formulation enjoys a natural relaxation interpretation, see e.g.~\cite{HerrmannFriedlanderYilmaz:2012}; on the other hand, a lot of work has focused on methods for $\lambda$-selection in~\eqref{QP} formulations, see e.g.~\cite{Giryes2010}.
+However, both formulations require some identification procedure of the parameters $\lambda$ and $\tau$.}

 Instead, we propose to use the factorized formulations to solve the~\eqref{BPDN} problem by traversing the Pareto curve of the nuclear norm minimization problem.
 In particular, we integrate the factorization procedure into the SPG$\ell_1$ framework, which allows to find the minimum rank solution by solving a sequence of factorized~\eqref{LASSO} subproblems~\eqref{subproblem}.
 The cost of solving the factorized~\eqref{LASSO} subproblems is relatively cheap and the resulting algorithm takes advantage of the inexact subproblem strategy in~\cite{BergFriedlander:2008}.